 How do you get rid of bed bugs permanently?

-While you can eradicate a bed bug infestation, there is no way to prevent future infestations, due to the nature of how bed bugs are brought into human structures.
+While you can eradicate a bed bug infestation, there is no way to prevent future infestations due to the nature of how bed bugs are brought into human structures.
 The key to preventing future infestations is educating yourself.
-Learn how bed bugs travel, and how you got them, and then change that behavior to make sure that you don’t get them again.
+Learn how bed bugs travel, and how you may have gotten them, and then change that behavior to make sure that you don’t get them again.
 Additionally, be vigilant for bed bugs and regularly inspect your bed or other at-risk areas.
 The earlier you detect an infestation, the easier it will be to get rid of them.

 How do professionals get rid of bed bugs?

 An expert in bed bug removal can use a variety of treatment methods.
-They should work with the customer to determine what options will work best in each situation.
+Ehrlich bed bug pest control experts have a variety of methods to detect and get rid of bed bugs.
+Your bed bug pest control expert will work with you to determine what options will work best in each situation.

 What is the most effective bed bug treatment?